thelearninghouse/starter-theme/readme.md

 ### Critical CSS

 This theme utilizes inline styling in the head of the document for faster load times.
 If it seems like your changes are not working there is a chance that these inline styles are overwriting your changes.

+Before running the crticalcss command you will need to update the settings in `crticalcss.js` file.

-To update run `grunt deploy` and it will update the critical css files accordingly.
+To update run `grunt criticalcss` and it will update the critical css files accordingly.

 ### Watch Files